gtech-mulearn/IEEE-LAUNCHPAD/TEMPLATE.md

 #### Leadership and Influence:

-- I have had some recent opportunities to demonstrate my leadership skills.
-I was the team lead for a three-member team on a live project using the MERN stack.
-This experience allowed me to understand each team member's weaknesses and strengths, motivate them effectively, and solve complex problems together as a team.
-I believe every person has different abilities and perspectives, and using this diversity effectively will lead the firm to higher levels.
+- leading a Four-member team on a MERN live project.
+- I was the student coordinator for several tech events during my master's.

 #### Networking:

-- I love being among people who share similar passions and have different ideas.
-It not only helps to grow our professional skills and techniques but also reduces stress levels, making my career more enjoyable and fulfilling.
+- Active participations in tech events like Google IO.
+- During my internship got chance to meet diverse group of professionals and participating in various tech events.

 #### Career Plan:

+- In the immediate priority, I need to kickstart my career with a growing firm where I can contribute my full potential and grow.
-- start a startup after gaining sufficient experience and financial strength.
+- Start a startup with sufficient experience and financial strength..

 #### Thoughts on Kerala's Tech Ecosystem:

 - It's rapidly growing with expanding infrastructure and opportunities, but there are far more people than the industry can accommodate.
 It seems like it will neutralize the proportion.

-> In your portfolio, include the following details:
->> check out [vishakhabhayan@mulearn.md](./profiles/vishakhabhayan@mulearn.md) for an exmaple

----
+- Kerala is a nurturing environment for IT.